-\paragraph{Quantitative comparison with data} In this paper, we compare our results regarding the time variability of the Sun shadow with current IceCube data, which is available for five years (see \cite{ICECUBE_SUNSHADOW_PAPER}).
-In the future, IceCube will extend its data analysis to more years of data, for the same solar cycle.
+\paragraph{Quantitative comparison with data.} In this paper, we compare our results regarding the time variability of the Sun shadow with current IceCube data, which is available for five years \citep[see][]{ICECUBE_SUNSHADOW_PAPER}.
+In the future, IceCube will extend its data analysis to more years of data for the same solar cycle.
 Also, HAWC will be able to provide information in a similar energy range.
-This way, a comprehensive comparison of data and simulation will be possible.
-Firstly, by deducing from pure simulation studies which effects the magnetic field shows by itself and secondly by comparing data and simulation on the detector level.
-Future arrays like IceCube-Gen2 \cite{icecube_gen2} will improve such studies even further, possibly enabling an investigation of the properties of the magnetic field through the combination of simulation and detection of the cosmic-ray shadow with better angular and time resolution.
+As a result, a comprehensive comparison of data and simulation will be possible: first, by deducing the effects on the shadow caused by the magnetic field from simulations only, and, second, by comparing data and simulation on the detector level.
+Future arrays like IceCube-Gen2 \citep{icecube_gen2} will improve such studies even further, possibly enabling an investigation of the properties of the magnetic field through the combination of simulation and detection of the cosmic-ray shadow with better angular and time resolution.

 Integrating the particle propagation into a detector environment is necessary in order to test which magnetic field configuration fits the data best.
-This needs to be done for each instrument individually and can only be done by the collaborations themselves.
-Studies as we present here, without including detector effects, are still desirable, as this is the best way to find effects that arise from the magnetic field.
-The influence of coronal mass ejections (CMEs) on the cosmic-ray Sun shadow seen by different experiments is also something that can be studied, as has been shown in \cite{tibet_ecme}.
+This needs to be done for each instrument individually and it can only be done through the collaborations themselves.
+Studies as those we present here, without including detector effects, are still desirable as this is the best way to find effects that arise from the magnetic field.
+The influence of coronal mass ejections (CMEs) on the cosmic-ray Sun shadow seen by different experiments is also something that can be studied, as shown in \cite{tibet_ecme}.

-\paragraph{Toward a complete model of transport and interaction} Furthermore, adding particle interactions in the solar corona and in the Earth's atmosphere to the simulations will be another step that would increase our understanding of the phenomenon of cosmic-ray shadowing.
+\paragraph{Toward a complete model of transport and interaction.} Furthermore, adding particle interactions in the solar corona and in the Earth's atmosphere to the simulations will be another step that would increase our understanding of the phenomenon of cosmic-ray shadowing.